INSIDE: How to turn thrift store metal plate charger into a DIY chalkboard sign to welcome guests.

 – Black sewing thread

-– Sewing machine (Don’t have a machine?
-Here’s a basic machine to get you started)
+– Sewing machine (Here’s a basic machine to get you started)

 – Hot glue gun